Divyaprakash17/MediBot/README.md

 ## Troubleshooting

 - If you encounter issues with voice recognition, ensure your microphone is properly connected and permissions are granted.
-- For Whisper model download issues, check your internet connection and try again.
 - Make sure you have set the `GEMINI_API_KEY` in your `.env` file.

 ## License